MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/linux-log-file-monitoring-2019.md

 The Linux management pack doesn't provide modules to collect events from FluentD, the Linux management pack is bundled with the Linux agent.
 It's the fluentd module in the Linux agent and the OMED service on the management and gateway server that provides the capabilities for enhanced log file monitoring.

 You need to create your own management pack with custom rules and monitors that use the module **Microsoft.Linux.OMED.EventDataSource** to collect the events from Fluentd.
+Be aware, the computer name in the Event sent via the **System Center OMED Service** event log has to match the name of the machine in your UNIX/Linux Computers view.
+If the computer name does not match you will not receive any alert.

 The following table lists the parameters of **Microsoft.Linux.OMED.EventDataSource**.